 - Scoop the cauliflower out of the water (reserve the water) and put into a blender.

-- Add the nutritional yeast and 3 tbsp of the reserved water into the blender, along with some salt and black pepper and whizz up until smooth.
-Set aside.2 tbsp nutritional yeast, 3 tbsp water
+- Add the nutritional yeast and 3 tablespoon of the reserved water into the blender, along with some salt and black pepper and whizz up until smooth.
+Set aside.2 tablespoon nutritional yeast, 3 tablespoon water

 - Drain and rinse the jackfruit.
 Remove the seeds (round/bulb shaped bits), and the core (the pineapple-like, hard part) - you can discard these bits if you don’t like the texture (they can be a bit tough).400 g jackfruit

-- Pop a splash of oil in a frying pan, once hot, add in the jackfruit.1 tbsp olive oil
+- Pop a splash of oil in a frying pan, once hot, add in the jackfruit.1 tablespoon olive oil

-- Add in the garlic granules and then pour in the BBQ sauce.0.5 tsp garlic granules, 5 tbsp BBQ sauce
+- Add in the garlic granules and then pour in the BBQ sauce.0.5 teaspoon garlic granules, 5 tablespoon BBQ sauce

 - Stir well and gently cook for around 8-10 minutes, stirring regularly.
 The BBQ jackfruit should turn into a sticky mixture.
 Use the stirring spoon to encourage the jackfruit pieces to break apart into smaller pieces, along the strands.
 Set aside once ready.